BrandConstantin/SpringBoot3-Spring6/README.md

     * java -jar
     * mvnw spring-boot:run

+## Anotaciones:
+* @Override - override the method from the principal class
+* @Component - mark a class like a spring bean and make the bean available for dependency injection
+* @Autowired - allow injecting as a bean after a constructor, method or attribute is created
+* @Qualifier - when there are one or more beans created and you want to use one of them, use this annotation together with @Autowired to specify which bean to use
+* @Scope - specifies the scope of the bean
+* @PostConstruct - to execute code during bean initialization
+* @PreDestroy - to execute code during bean destruction
+* @Configuration - define a class for bean creation
+* @ComponentScan - indicate in which package to start searching for components
+* @Bean - defines a bean
+* @Controller - inherits from @Component
+* @RequestMapping - used to map URLs to a class or method
+* @RequestParam - get a parameter from the request
+* @InitBinder - processes requests to the controller
+* @Entity - to map a table from the database
+* @Table - to specify the database table
+* @Column - indicate the database column
+* @Id - pk of a table
+* @OneToOne
+* @OneToMany
+* @ManyToOne
+* @ManyToMany

 ## Injecting custom application properties
 * By default is located in src/main/resources/application.properties
 * With @Value annotation we can define a custom properties